 The Foundations to Law course (Law 401) is aimed at introducing law students to the basics of the laws of Canada, the Canadian legal system, and lawyering in Canada.
 As well, the course will provide law students with some basic aspects of being a law student.
-The course will be taught on Wednesday September 6th, Thursday September 7th, Monday September 11th, Tuesday September 12th, Wednesday September 13th, and Thursday September 14th.
-The course will run from 9 am to 5 pm each of those days.
+The course will be taught following orientation, running from 9 am to 5 pm.
 Where a lunch session will be scheduled, lunch will be provided.
-A detailed schedule will be provided on orientation.
-The final exam will be held on Saturday September 23th at 9am.
+The final exam will be announced.
 The grade on the exam is on a pass/fail basis.
 Please note that it is important to attend class on all six days, as all material covered is examinable on the exam.

 Some of the topics covered will be: how to read a case, the common law method, the structure of the courts, sources of law in Canada including Aboriginal law and traditions, the structure of legislation and regulation, how to read statutes, equity, and the judicial system in Alberta and Canada.
 Other topics covered will also include: professionalism, career development, and student services.

 Please note that the Legal Research and Writing course will start on Friday September 8th and is also scheduled for Friday September 15th.
 Professor Varvis will explain any scheduling issues for that class in her Friday lecture.
 All other first year courses will start on Monday September 18th as set out in the class schedule.